cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/EXECUTIVE_SUMMARY_CONCISE.md

 **IBM can create in 16 weeks:**
 - Microsoft partnership and co-selling relationship
 - Enterprise customer references and case studies
-- FedRAMP/FISMA compliance head start
+- SOC 2/FISMA compliance head start
 - Integration depth and reliability at scale

 **Defensive moat:**